wzwvv/MVCNet/README.md

 ## 🙌 Acknowledgments

-Special thanks to Jiaheng for providing the source code of IFNet [https://github.com/Jiaheng-Wang/IFNet], which served as a valuable foundation for our implementation.
+Special thanks to Jiaheng for providing the source code of [IFNet](https://github.com/Jiaheng-Wang/IFNet), which served as a valuable foundation for our implementation.

 We appreciate your interest and patience.
 Feel free to raise issues or pull requests for questions or improvements.